dbvisel/canvasviewer/README.md

  - Dragging isn't wonderful & I suspect there's something buggy in my implementation of it.
  - Performance isn't wonderful because it's a bunch of iframes!
  - Should show all annotations connected when something along a spine is selected
- - Should show previous annotation connection in SelectedPoint
- - If you have a canvas without a spine, it's hiding everything.
+   - make a second state that's just something along a spine.
  - My dummy script to generate screenshots isn't great at all.

 ## Demo needs